Highlights

 What’s Included

 Gaudí spent 43 years on this basilica.
 Still unfinished.
 Still Barcelona’s most visited monument.
-Light pours through kaleidoscope stained glass, the columns branch like a stone forest, and the nave makes everyone look up.
-You get four entry tiers:
+Light pours through kaleidoscope-stained glass, the columns branch like a stone forest, and the nave makes everyone look up.

-- Entry + Passion Tower: adds the western tower with wide views over the Eixample grid.
+- Passion Tower: adds the western tower with wide views over the Eixample grid.
 Budget an extra 30-45 minutes.

-- Entry + Nativity Tower: the eastern tower, right next to the nativity facade.
+- Nativity Tower: the eastern tower, right next to the nativity facade.
 Tighter staircase, completely different perspective.

-- Entry + English Guided Tour: a guide walks you through the symbolism, from the branching columns to the facade sculptures.
+- English Guided Tour: a guide walks you through the symbolism, from the branching columns to the facade sculptures.
 Worth it on a first visit.

 Park Güell